jackmaden/philosophybreak/src/pages/articles/what-is-existentialism-3-core-principles-of-existentialist-philosophy/index.md

 Though we may typically describe our experiences as though we are mere subjects passively perceiving objects, we do not actually _experience_ the world in this way.
 Rather we are _immersed_ in whatever we are experiencing, existing in the world through an ever-shifting kaleidoscopic lens of memory, desire, mood, attention, inattention, intention.

 So, when looking at the bowl of fruit we see not mere passive objects but a _potential snack_ — or even a potential allergic reaction.
 We cast our own selves into the world and they stick to every object of our experience: our perceptions are our concepts and intentions mirrored back at us.
-Thus we see not just a piece of wood attached to some metal but a _hammer_, a _tool_ — something we can intentionally _use_.
+Thus, to take an example from Heidegger, we see not just a piece of wood attached to some metal but a _hammer_, a _tool_ — something we can intentionally _use_.

 <div class="course-promo text-center">
     <h4>Philosophy in Your Twitter Feed</h4>